bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:08:16

 Okay, fair enough.
-Well, anyway, so there's three ways of receiving funds on these accounts.
+Anyway, so there's three ways of receiving funds on these accounts.
 The first way is not recommended.
 It's to receive payments on your value publicly.
 So now we're back to reusing addresses.